supermemo-wiki/SuperMemo.Wiki/reference-manual/backup-guide.md

 ### Creating & Synchronizing your GitHub repository

-?> **In this example, the GitHub repository we create will be named SuperMemo-Collection**
+In this example, the GitHub repository we create will be named **SuperMemo-Collection**.

 1. Create a [new repository](https://github.com/new):
   - Give a name to your new repo (e.g. *SuperMemo-Collection*)